GenomicsAotearoa/shell-for-bioinformatics/docs/6_inspectmanipulate3.md

     - `END {action}` - what to do after the last record's processing is complete.
 Useful to print data summaries at the end of file processing

-**Examples**

-!!! terminal-2 "We can use `NR` to extract ranges of lines, too; for example, if we wanted to extract all lines between 3 and 5 (inclusive):"
+!!! terminal-2 "I-Example 3: We can use `NR` to extract ranges of lines, too; for example, if we wanted to extract all lines between 3 and 5 (inclusive):"

     ```bash
     awk 'NR >= 3 && NR <=5' example.bed